dougbutner/effective-collective/Effective Collective Paper/Individuality (Verification).md

 ## Biometric VS Social Verification
 To prove individuality, two solutions come to the forefront.
 One is to use biometric data in a way that is client side, provably impossible to reconstruct, and compressed to a point it makes sense to store it on-chain.

-The other option is to use social verification, such as is being done by [brightid](https://www.brightid.org/).
+The other option is to use social verification, such done by [brightid](https://www.brightid.org/).
+We will discuss some ideas

+# Case for Biometrics
 ## Biometric Account Recovery
 As the biometric record is only able to check whether or not someone is already on the system, it can be used to recover a wallet by matching an incoming request with an existing account.